asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 ##Why is This So Important?
 I do hear some developers grumble over coding conventions.
 They'll say things like *"We shouldn't need a document to dictate how we work together"* or *"We have bigger problems that coding conventions can't solve."* If you don't see the value in coding conventions I would again recommend watching Sandi Metz's talk I referenced earlier, [Rules](https://www.youtube.com/watch?v=npOGOmkxuio).
 She makes a fantastic case for why rules on development teams are so important.

 As I pointed out in one of my previous posts, [Creating a Great Development Culture](/2015/03/13/creating-a-great-development-culture-code-quality-and-practices.html), teams who develop without a consistent coding standard will slow down.
 Bringing new developers up to speed on the team will take much longer due to the huge learning curve required to understand code that looks like it was written by teams of developers who never worked together.
 Furthermore having to come up to speed on a large number of third-party tools and libraries slows new and seasoned developers down alike.
-Teams in these situations tend to add more developers in an attempt to go faster which exacerbates the problem as there are now even more developers working without a set of conventions.
+Teams in these situations tend to add more developers in an attempt to go faster which exacerbates the problem as there are now even more developers working without a common set of conventions.

 The coding conventions can serve as tools to help locate problem areas of the code.
 Furthermore, coming up with these rules helps to surface what the team's values are.
 And a team without a set of shared values isn't a team.
 It is vitally important to share a set development values and make them known throughout the organization.
 Preferably by documenting these values as well.